 What's the Difference between Light Roast Coffee and Dark Roast Coffee?

-If roasted properly, every coffee has its own distinct flavor.
+If roasted properly, every coffee has its own distinct flavor profile.
 While some coffees may taste and smell fruity, others may have a strong nutty taste to them.
-The reasoning behind such diversity has to do with the way the coffee bean is roasted.
-The three main ways coffee beans are roasted are light roast, medium roast, and dark roast and each coffee roast brings out the best in each coffee bean.
+The reasoning behind such diversity has to do with where the coffee is grown and how the coffee bean is roasted.
+The three main ways coffee beans are roasted are light roast, medium roast, and dark roast.

 The most common way to describe coffee roast levels is by the color of the roasted coffee beans, ranging from light to dark (or extra dark).
-Because coffee beans vary, color is not an especially accurate way of judging a coffee roast.
-Before roasting, green coffee beans are soft, with a fresh grassy earthy smell and little or no taste.
+However, coffee beans vary from country of origin so color is not an especially accurate way of judging a coffee roast.
+Before roasting the coffee, the green coffee beans are soft, with a fresh grassy earthy smell or fruity smell.
 The Master Coffee Roaster uses different roasts for different coffee beans for many reasons, and a lot goes on in the transformation from light to medium to dark.
 The coffee roasting process transforms these raw green coffee beans into the distinctively aromatic, flavorful, crunchy beans that we recognize as roasted coffee.

 Other factors, of course, enter into the complex equation that determines your coffee’s taste; coffee bean origin, age of the coffee, processing method, and so on, but having a basic understanding of the coffee roast will give you an idea of what type of flavor profile to expect.